cosmos/sdk-tutorials/auction/tutorial/07-more-types.md

 Events can be used to index transactions and blocks, you can read in depth on them [here](https://github.com/tendermint/tendermint/blob/f323c80cb3b78e123ea6238c8e136a30ff749ccc/docs/spec/abci/abci.md#events).
 This is defined in the state transition functions that we will be covering later, but in order to write DRY code we should set some values for the keys of the event.

-Start By creating a events file within the types folder: `types/events.go`
+Start by creating a events file within the types folder: `types/events.go`

 Then setting variables like so: